timfayz/elementcss/README.md

 ###Ideology
 The reason to create this project is make something more modular, abstract, flexible, logical, tighten? with community and unique that will differentiate it from other frameworks are existing.
-Something that without predefined forms, buttons, block-quotes, lists etc.
+Something that doesn't have predefined forms, buttons, block-quotes, lists etc.

+All modules(logically separated files) have unified structure and generating techniques.
+For more information see documentation folder.

 ##Acknowledgements